bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 - The client is not wasting time repeating themselves to the sales team and then to the delivery team.

-## Bitovi's Four Phases of Transition
+## Bitovi’s Four Phases of Transition

 There are four key phases of a successful transition that Bitovi implements: